WenzyWong/bacNeo/README.md

 - `bacc` can extract the number of bacterial reads from genome or transcriptome datasets.
 See usage: `bacc -h`.

     ```
-    Usage: bacc [ -1 FQ1 ] [ -2 FQ2 ] [-m OMICS] [ -g ZIP ] [ -r REF ] [ -o OUT ] [ -t THREADS ] [ -k KRAKENDB ] [-l TAXONOMY]
+    Usage: bacc [ -1 FQ1 ] [ -2 FQ2 ] [-m OMICS] [ -g ZIP ] [ -r REF ] [ -o OUT ] [ -t THREADS ] [ -d DB ] [-l TAXONOMY]
         -1 Paired-end clean data (R1) in fastq format.
         -2 Paired-end clean data (R2) in fastq format.
         -m Type of omics data.
 'RNA' for transcriptome, 'WES'/'WGS' for genome.
         -g Whether the fastq file is zipped. 'y' for zipped (.fastq.gz format), 'n' for unzipped (.fastq format).
-        -r Reference directory path for hisat2 alignment (if omics data is RNA-seq) or bwa alignment (if omics data is WES / WGS).
+        -r Reference directory path for hisat2 alignment (if omics data is RNA-seq) or bwa alignment (if omics data is WES/WGS).
         -o Output directory path.
         -t Number of threads (Default threads = 16).
-        -k Kraken2 database directory path.
+        -d The directory path of your datasebases generated through bacNeo2 --download-db.
         -l Taxonomy level you would like to generate.
             Taxonomy levels include: 'd' for Domain, 'p' for Phylum, 'c' for Class, 'o'for Order, 'f' for Family, 'g' for Genus, and 's' for Species.
             Please ensure the level(s) you input is(are) included above.
             If you would like to calculate bacterial counts in multiple levels, you could input the characters one by one, e.g., -l g -l s.
+        Make sure that you've already run bacNeo2 --download-db previously to generate required databases.
         If you have multiple sample files and want to run this command repeatedly, it is recommended to make independent directory for each sample.
     ```